Shopify Payments for Japan

 Pay periods

-Your pay period refers to the amount of time between the date that a customer's payment is captured and the date that those funds are sent to your bank account.
-The date and time that a customer's payment is captured is recorded in UTC time.
-Funds from payments that are captured on Friday, Saturday, and Sunday are grouped and sent together as one payment.
+Your pay period refers to the amount of time between the moment that a customer's payment is captured and when those funds are sent to your bank account.
+The timestamp for capturing a customer's payment is recorded in Coordinated Universal Time (UTC).
+Payments captured on Friday, Saturday, and Sunday are consolidated and sent as a single payment.

 For businesses located in Japan, you can set your regular payout day on any day between Monday and Friday, and you can choose to be paid weekly or monthly.